shrutika0997/DataAnalysis/Titanic Dataset/readme.md

 * Random Forest

 After performing various classification algorithms and taking into account their accuracies, we can conclude all the models had an accuracy ranging from 78% to 84%.
 Out of which <b>Decision Tree</b> gave a slightly better accuracy of <b>83.46%</b>.

+This project was performed using R programming language : https://rpubs.com/deshpandeshrutika/titanic